 Do I have to return my lab coats when I leave the lab and work for a different faculty member or when I graduate?

+Getting ready to leave UMass?
+Email firstname.lastname@example.org to let us know if you plan to take your coat with you, if your PI wants to keep it, if you want to return it for recycling, or if you simply throw it away.
+This will help us keep track of what coats are truly in circulation.
 When changing labs, if the lab coat has the faculty's name on the coat they should remain with the previous lab.
-Check with the new lab to see if they have a coat in your size and if not fill in a new lab coat order form.
+Check with the new lab to see if they have a coat in your size, and if they do not, submit a new lab coat order form.
 If the coat has your name on it, ask your supervisor if you can take it to your new lab.
-If you are leaving the university please hang the lab coat on the rack in between the 'Returns' markers at any pick up/ drop off location.
-We can recycle coats by removing the name and laundering.
+If you are leaving the university, please check with your supervisor to see if they would like to keep the coat to be re-used by a future lab member.
+If they do not want to keep it, hang the lab coat on the rack in between the 'Returns' markers at any pickup/drop-off location.
+We can turn used coats into courtesy coats.